FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 - `cep_l0_bootstrap()` first ensures the cell system exists, then calls `cep_heartbeat_bootstrap()` to mint `/sys`, `/data`, `/rt`, `/journal`, `/tmp`, and the default enzyme registry.
 - It follows up with `cep_namepool_bootstrap()` so reference identifiers can be interned immediately, and finally `cep_mailroom_bootstrap()` to seed `/data/inbox/{coh,flow}`, `/sys/err_cat`, and the layer error catalogs on `/sys/err_cat/{coh,flow}`.
 - The helper caches its work; subsequent calls return `true` without mutating state unless the cell system has been torn down.
+- `bool cep_cell_system_initialized(void)` tells you whether the low-level cell system is already online, and `void cep_cell_system_ensure(void)` performs the minimum bootstrap if it is not—useful when embedding CEP inside environments with custom startup order.

 **Q&A**
 - *Do I call heartbeat or mailroom bootstrap directly anymore?* Not when you have access to `cep_l0_bootstrap()`; call it once at process start (tests included) and higher-level bootstraps will sit atop a consistent base.